Your Guide to an EPIC Vacation in PyeongChang

 TRY SOMETHING HALLYU

 Ah, Hallyu – the Korean wave of cultural exports that includes K-pop music, K-fashion, and K-drama films!
 The Korea Tourism Organization (KTO) capitalizes on the popularity of Hallyu by preserving and promoting film locations.
-In the spirit of the 2018 Winter Olympics, challenge your friends to a scavenger hunt where the gold-medal winner is the first to post tagged photos of him or herself at Hallyu locations throughout Gangwon.
+Challenge your friends to a scavenger hunt where the gold-medal winner is the first to post tagged photos of him or herself at Hallyu locations throughout Gangwon.
 Winning insider tips:

 Ride the gondola from YongPyong’s Greenpia condominium in PyeongChang to the top of the mountain to snap your Winter Sonata photo.
 The set from Spring, Summer, Fall, Winter, Spring is within walking distance from Greenpia condominium, near Alpensia Ski Park.
 For photos of The Goblin’s Jumunjin Beach and Saimdang’s Ojukheon House, take the KTX shuttle or Express inter-city bus to Gangneung bus terminal.
 Take local bus 302 or 315 to Jumunjin Beach.
 Take bus 200, 203, 204, or 205 to Ojukheon.